Sanjai-Aravind-R/Bandit_Updated.version/Bandit/lvl_1.md

 - Navigating directories using basic Linux commands
 - Reading files from the terminal
 - Understanding how credentials are passed between levels

----

-## Notes
-- Always save passwords locally
-- Bandit levels do not store progress automatically
-- These basic skills are used repeatedly in higher levels

----

-## Status
-✅ Level 0 → Level 1 completed